cifunibas/Bitcoin-Blockchain-Cryptoassets/.github/issue_template.md

-**Note: For general questions and discussions, please join our Discord.
-This repository's issues should only be used for feature requests and bug reports.**
+**Note: This repository's issues should only be used for feature requests and bug reports, not for general questions and discussions.**

 Specify if you are submitting a feature request, or a bug report and delete any unneeded section.